Lucy-Family-Institute/CSSR-Workshop-Twitter/README.md

 1. Timeline from certain accounts
 2. The tweets a certain user liked
-3. Tweets contain a certain hashtag and/or multiple hashtags
+3. Tweets contain a certain hashtag or multiple hashtags
 4. Search tweets by a set of conditions(optional)

 For those who are interested in the advanced techniques, there is code to show how to pull data and save it locally at the same time, this is especially useful when the size of the pulled data is huge.